slash1028/slash1028.github.io/index.md

 ## Sub3Vox Corpus

-[Prof. Zhezhuang Xu](https://www.researchgate.net/profile/Zhezhuang-Xu) [Dr. Meng Yuan](https://www.researchgate.net/profile/Meng-Yuan-4).
-[Prof. Pietro Liò](https://www.cl.cam.ac.uk/~pl219/)  an **AAAI & KDD UC Scholar**. - *hanlin[dot]cai[at]ieee[dot]org*

 The Sub3Vox, a new English corpus, is introduced for TD-SV.
 It was created from a TI-SV dataset in an automated pipeline and is larger than any existing TD-SV corpora.
 This is the first time that a TD-SV corpus has been created from a TI-SV corpus.
 The characteristics of the Sub3Vox are analyzed, and its baseline performance is reported.

   In the paper, we propose an automatic pipeline to curate TD-SV corpora from TI-SV corpora, which addresses the shortcomings of the existing TD corpora not being large enough and saves the effort in manual recording.